theforeman/foreman/README.md

 See http://theforeman.org for additional information.

-For more info, contact us at ohadlevy@gmail.com (ohadlevy at #theforeman), or pikelly@blueyonder.co.uk.

-Copyright (c) 2009-2012 Ohad Levy and Paul Kelly
+Copyright (c) 2009-2013 Ohad Levy and Paul Kelly

 This program and entire repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by